 - We also have a frozen donor egg bank with eggs ready to be used immediately

 Success rates for IVF using donor eggs varies considerably depending on several variables including the age of the donor, her egg quantity and quality, the number of embryos transferred, the quality of the recipient's uterine lining, and the particular IVF center handling the case.
 Pregnancy rates are generally as high, or higher than that seen with the use of eggs from very young (under 32) infertile women.

-This chart illustrates the decline in live birth rates by female age beginning at about age 28.
+This chart illustrates the decline in live birth rates by female age.
 The rate of decline becomes somewhat greater starting at about age 38.
 In vitro fertilization with own eggs rarely results in a live birth beyond age 43.

 An important point is that there is basically no decline in live birth rates by age of recipient when donor eggs are being used (top line doesn't drop with age).

-The national summary (as well as clinic specific results) of IVF cycles done in the years 1997-2010 are posted on the CDC's website.
-Links to CDC and SART reports are on our site.
+The national summary (as well as clinic specific results) of IVF cycles done in the years 1997-2017 are posted on the CDC's website.
+Links to CDC and SART reports are on our site

 What is the history of IVF using donor eggs?

 The process of human egg donation began in 1982 with the first live birth success.
-Currently, over 16,000 egg donation procedures are done annually in the US.
+Currently, over 20,000 egg donation treatment cycles are done annually in the US.

-Being a recipient of donor eggs from out of town can be done with one trip to our clinic.
+Being a recipient of donor eggs from out of town can be done with one trip to our Chicago area clinic.